Dear Holland Christian Family,

 For a preview of what students will be receiving at school, simply go to the Registrar Page and click on the link to scheduling information for the grade you will be in next year.
 Please note that some information on the web site will be updated between now and the end of January to reflect new course offerings and other changes to the curriculum.
 Each grade level has a section with specific scheduling information that can be used with your son/daughter to plan courses for next year.

 CHAMPS Coupon Books

-The 2023 CHAMPS coupon books are available in the HS office for $30.
-CHAMPS supports all teams at Holland and Zeeland Christian schools by purchasing equipment and upgrading facilities for athletics.
+The 2023 CHAMPS coupon books are available in the HS office for $30 and support athletics at HCS and ZCS by purchasing equipment and upgrading facilities for athletics.
 If you want all the coupons available on your mobile device, then our CHAMPS digital coupons are available for purchase at the CHAMPS website.
 We all win together by supporting the Maroons and our local businesses while saving money!

 All Athletic Information

 All information about athletics can be found on the Athletics page of the Holland Christian website.
 Learn more about our new registration process which is the best way to register for athletics, see schedules and purchase tickets or passes.

 Living Hope Showcase 2023: The Wonderful World of Disney